-In the literature, when studying retention behaviour by comparing various institutions, a negative relationship between restricted admission and withdrawal has been found (Titus, 2004; Kim, 2007).
-A similar pattern may be plausible within a single university.
-In particular, peer groups in courses with limited access tend to be better prepared academically and more highly motivated and, for students who may be at risk of an interrupted career, the presence of such peers may cause these students to try to invest more in their careers (Kim 2007).
+those without restricted access, this may affect individual student behaviour at university (Astin and Oseguera 2005).
+In the literature, when studying retention behaviour by comparing various institutions, a negative relationship between selectivity and withdrawal has been found, in which selectivity is measured by admitted students' test scores (Titus 2004; Kim 2007).
+However, a similar pattern may be plausible within a single university.
+In particular, peer groups in courses with limited access tend to be better prepared academically and more highly motivated and, for students who may be at risk of an interrupted career, the presence of such peers may cause these students to reconsider their situation and try to invest more in their careers (Kim 2007).
+A dichotomous variable was used to control for restricted access to courses.

 A similar peer group effect may hold, if the course requires compulsory attendance at lectures.
-Many studies have shown the positive relationship between students' lecture attendance and their performance (Lockwood, Guppy, and Smyth 2006; Newman-Ford et al. 2008; Delaney, Harmon, and Ryan 2011).
+Many studies have shown the positive relationship between students' lecture attendance and their performance (Lockwood et al. 2006; Newman-Ford et al. 2008; Delaney et al. 2011).
 Unfortunately, in this work, we could not control for individual students' attendance at lectures (student-level characteristic), due to lack of appropriate data.
 However, peer groups in courses with compulsory attendance are expected to have more successful careers at university and to motivate students at risk of interrupting their careers to improve their performance.
+This characteristic is measured by a dichotomous variable indicating whether attendance is compulsory or not.

-A similar observation holds for the presence of working students: having a job while enrolled at university is associated with a lower probability of retention and graduation (Thomas 2002; Dolton, Marcenaro, and Navarro 2003; Kim 2007; Lassibille and Gómez 2011).
+A similar observation holds for the presence of working students: having a job while enrolled at university is associated with a lower probability of retention and graduation (Thomas 2002; Dolton et al. 2003; Kim 2007; Lassibille and Gómez 2011).
 Again, we cannot control for the individual-level variable, but information on course-level counterparts is available.
 It is also possible that courses with high percentages of working students have particular services and support schemes for such students, so that (in this hypothesis), a higher proportion of working students should be associated with more successful university careers.
+A three-category variable distinguished courses with fewer than 10% of students with jobs, those with percentages between 10-15%, and those with more than 15%.